GT-ARC/opaca-bpmn/README.md

 ### LLM Integration

 A custom landing page allows to create a new BPMN diagram, load an existing one by drag-and-drop, or draft a new BPMN diagram using an LLM prompt.
 The latter calls the `promoai-api-server` which is based on ProMoAI (see below for details).
 The diagrams can then be further extended in the regular BPMN editor.
-Similarly, a button at the bottom of the editor also allows the refinement of existing BPMN diagrams.
+Similarly, a button at the bottom of the editor also allows the refinement of existing BPMN diagrams through the LLM.

 **Note:** Due to inner workings of ProMoAI, the LLM can currently only generate very basic processes, and does not "know" about the OPACA-specific extensions.